 This is a challenge for you to develop your leadership skills—regardless of previous experience or involvement.
 The program gives you an opportunity to develop your leadership skills on a personal, group and community level.
-The three different tracks of the program allow you to gain specific leadership knowledge and experience in areas that interest you the most.

-Through participation in the program, you will build a portfolio demonstrating your leadership skills and involvement and establish an excellent network of connections to students, college faculty and staff, and community members.
+Through participation in the program, you will build an online portfolio demonstrating your leadership skills and involvement and establish an excellent network of connections to students, college faculty and staff, and community members.
 As a Leadership Challenge participant, you will learn more about yourself and the skills you need to become a better leader.

 Previous Challenge completers have ...

 - Earned over $150,000 in scholarship money